rubenwood/eon-js-libs/NodeUtilsDoc.md

 # Functions

-EON Node Object, all of these begin with eon.
+EON Object, all of these begin with eon.

 GetSim
 <i>Returns the simulation node (regardless of name)</i>